 - Simplify access to medical insurance and required medicine and hormones in the destination country or transit country (including in the case of detention)

-- Provide LGBTIQ-friendly mental health support
+- Provide intersex-friendly mental health support

 - Allow refugees to safely seek asylum and to transit to the country of their choice, not just the first country they entered